carmenlup/Introspect2b/README.md

 The objective of this project is to design, deploy, and secure a Claim Status API as a modern, cloud-native microservice.

-The API is hosted in Azure Container Apps (ACA) and exposed externally through Azure API Management (APIM), providing endpoints to retrieve claim statuses and generate claim summaries using Azure OpenAI.
+The API is hosted in Azure Container Apps (ACA) and exposed externally through Azure API Management (APIM), providing endpoints to retrieve claim statuses for a Claim.
+Also generate claim summaries for all notes of a particular claim using Azure OpenAI.

 The solution emphasizes automated CI/CD with Azure DevOps, container image security scanning, and comprehensive observability through Azure Monitor and Application Insights.

-Documentation is provided to guide through the implementation stteps, testing, and deployment processes.
+Documentation is provided to guide through the implementation steps, testing, and deployment processes.

 # Architecture Overview